eknigge/cloud-labs/compute-labs/azure/azure-vm-with-ubuntu-and-nginx-web-server.md

 ### Exercise #1: Provision a Linux VM in Microsoft Azure

+In this exercise, you will provision a Linux virtual machine (VM) running Ubuntu Server distribution in Microsoft Azure.

 1. Sign into the Microsoft Azure Management Portal at http://portal.azure.com using your Microsoft Account.
 2. Click on ![Create a resource](media/azure-create-a-resource.png) in the upper left corner right under the Microsoft Azure logo.
 3. In the search box search for Ubuntu Server 20.04.